liferay/liferay-docs/develop/reference/articles/08-screenlets-in-liferay-screens-for-ios/03-forgot-password-screenlet-for-ios.markdown

 ### Password Reset [](id=password-reset)

-Password recovery depends on the authentication settings in the portal:
+You can set the Liferay instance's corresponding password reset options in the Control Panel by selecting *Configuration* &rarr; *Instance Settings*, and then selecting the *Authentication* section.
+The Screenlet's password functionality depends on the authentication settings in the portal:

 ![Checkboxes for the password recovery features in Liferay Portal.](../../images/screens-password-reset.png)